 Cowans – City of Solon and Village of Bedford Heights (formerly in Solon and Bedford Township)

 on Richmond Rd at the intersection of Hawthorn Pkwy along Tinkers Creek

 Description: The town was founded by Scottish immigrants George Cowan (1825 – 1907) and Mary (Forbes) Cowan (1828 – 1911).
 They had 9 children and a 200-acre farm along the Cleveland, Canton, & Southern Railroad.
 George was also a trustee of the First Baptist Church in Bedford.
 The Cowans were buried with relatives in Bedford Cemetery 2 1/2 miles west of town on SR 14 (Broadway Ave).

 Frostville – City of North Olmsted (formerly in Olmsted Township)

 Post Office: 1829 – 1843

 on Columbia Rd at the intersection of Kennedy Ridge Rd

 Remnants: museum with several restored 1800s buildings from the area & a historical marker on Cedar Point Rd at the intersection of Lewis Rd

 Description: It was a farming & mill town founded by the Frost family in the township.
-The museum hosts events & is run by the Olmsted Historical Society.
+The museum is run by the Olmsted Historical Society.
 It hosts several events every year, has a farmers market, & the church on the property is available for wedding reservations.
-There’s more info on their website olmstedhistoricalsociety.org/.
-Some of the members of the Frost family were buried in Butternut Ridge Cemetery a mile west of the GPS coordinates on the north side of Butternut Ridge Rd south of the GPS coordinates.
+Some members of the Frost family were buried in Butternut Ridge Cemetery a mile west of the GPS coordinates on the north side of Butternut Ridge Rd.